pesout/Dwarferizer/README.md

 This string adjustment isn't realized if `(ouput.length - x) ≥ 0`, naturally.
 Otherwise, the algorithm assign ouput to `x`.

 ### Second Compression Method
 It's designed to work with numeral systems in the interval from `8` to `36`.
+Let's start with the base of 8.
+At first, the algorithm find out the most frequented pair.

 **The Dwarferizer isn't ready to use.
 But don't worry, we are coding as fast as possible.**